 Richard Podolsky is marine scientist with expertise in the behavioral ecology of seabirds, especially puffins, albatross, shearwaters and petrels.
 He worked for 11 summers on National Audubon’s Project Puffin that successfully restored Atlantic Puffins to several Maine islands.
 For his doctoral degree from the University of Michigan, Podolsky restored the Laysan Albatross to the Hawaiian Island, Kauai.
 Following this study, Dr. Podolsky completed his postdoctoral training at the Charles Darwin Station in the Galápagos Islands where he restored the critically endangered Galápagos Petrel.
 Podolsky lives in Camden, Maine.

-Join us for this virtual presentation on Tuesday, January 25th at 7:00 pm.
+Richard presented on Tuesday, January 25th at 7:00 pm.

 Our December bird of the month is the Pinyon Jay.
 Pinyon Jays are known for foraging in Pinyon pines, hence their namesake.
 Pinyon Jays are a larger jay, and sometimes mistaken for small crows.